 The file options menu contains the following items:

-- Color: Here you can choose a different color than the default color, which is blue in the standard theme.
-The color is used for the File Display and the track's editor.
+- Color: Here you can choose a different color for the track name box and the editor.
+There are 10 colors to choose from.

 - Open: Open an existing Audio/MIDI file.
 This option does not copy the file to the song folder, unlike the Add Track menu's Import Audio/MIDI File option.
 Windows: If the file doesn't exists it will be created.
 The type of the file is determined by the file's extension ('piano.mid' loads or creates a MIDI file, 'piano.gjm' loads or creates a .GJM Audio file).
 If no extension is entered a .WAV Audio file is opened or created.